Pete Doherty: Solo work and guerrilla gigs

 On 13 January 2009, NME announced that Doherty's debut solo studio album, entitled Grace/Wastelands, would be released on 16 March, preceded by a single, "The Last of the English Roses", on 9 March.
-The website also revealed the track listing of the album and credits.
-In 2009, Doherty was made an honorary patron of the University Philosophical Society.

 Whilst performing a solo gig at the Grimsby Auditorium in March 2009, Doherty declared Grimsby a "shit-hole" midway through his set after being continuously pelted with coins and drinks by a harsh crowd.

 In March 2015, Doherty released a new single entitled "Flags of the Old Regime" through Walk Tall Recordings.
 All proceeds of single went to the Amy Winehouse Foundation.

 In May 2016, Doherty was joined on his 'Eudaimonia' tour by Drew McConnell (bass guitar), Miki Beavis (violin), Katia de Vidas (keyboards), Stephany Kaberian (accordion) and Rafa (drums).
 He was also joined by Jack Jones of Trampolene on guitar, who was support on the tour.
 He shared new track "The Whole World Is Our Playground" on 4 May 2016.

 In early December 2016, Doherty released his second solo studio album Hamburg Demonstrations, which had been recorded in the city over a six-month period, using mostly session musicians.
 It was produced by Johann Scheerer and received favourable reviews.

 In 2021, Doherty teamed up with French musician Frédéric Lo to release "The Fantasy Life of Poetry & Crime", a single inspired by Maurice Leblanc, the creator of the fictional gentleman thief and detective Arsène Lupin.
 The single was recorded in Étretat and Paris, and has a video filmed by documentary maker Thierry Villeneuve.